by Diane Spicer

 Same reason I write every other review on this website:

 to put relevant, useful and trustworthy gear information into your hands so you can make informed decisions about your hiking choices.

-As an Amazon affiliate, Hiking For Her will receive a small percentage of your purchase price if you use this link, but will costs you nothing extra.
+As an Outdoorplay affiliate, Hiking For Her will receive a small percentage of your purchase price if you use this link but it costs you nothing extra.